-Extra-curricular provision
+Extra-curricular provision and Breakfast and Fun Club

 We know how important our before and after-school provision is and are therefore in the early stages of planning.
 As you will appreciate, this is logistically challenging and we want to ensure we are managing all risks.
 In order to get this right, we may need extra time to put the provision in place and may need to build it up over time.
-We anticipate that provision will be offered but in a different capacity to begin with.
-More information will follow early next week.